nginx/unit-docs/source/howto/walkthrough.rst

 ###########

 OK, so you've decided to give Unit a try with your web app of choice.
-You may be looking for ways to run it faster with less config overhead, streamline your technology stack, or simply be tech-curious.
+You may be looking for ways to run it faster with less config overhead, streamlining your technology stack, or simply be tech-curious.
 In any case:

 .. list-table::
    :header-rows: 1